loxxy/fortunewheel/README.md

 # Fortune Wheel

-TV-friendly wheel of fortune for weekly employee rewards.
-Each company (slug) gets its own animated wheel, scheduled spins, and recent-winners rail so you can keep a lobby display on autopilot.
+Browser-based fortune wheel for employee lucky draws.
+Any slug (sales, ops, tech, etc.) becomes its own game with a rotating roster, scheduled or one-off spins, and a recent-winners feed that stays in sync across devices.

 ## Highlights